-Over 293 million people use Snapchat every day, spending over 30 minutes a day on the app which goes to show the potential Snapchat ads have, to drive genuine traffic and leads for your brand.
+Over 293 million people use Snapchat every day, spending over 30 minutes a day on the app which goes to show the potential Snapchat marketing has, to drive genuine traffic and leads for your brand.

-In fact, Snapchat ads has driven some terrific results for some of the best brands in the World including:
+In fact, Snapchat advertising has driven some terrific results for some of the best brands in the World including:

 - Wego, a travel marketplace that saw a 300% increase in revenue, 12% higher conversion rate vs other paid media sources and a 10% higher average revenue per user with Snapchat ads